Inside: Do your kids have too many toys? Here’s 7 compelling reasons why you should purge toys. My favorite’s #7.

 But did you notice something?
 For every one of the items I love, it’s not the item itself I love.
 It’s the experience I love.
 I have a love of preserving memories, challenging my brain, and, oh — really warm legs. 🔥

-We want to teach our kids to love the experience that comes along with the stuff, not to love the stuff alone.
+We want to teach our kids to love the experience that comes along with the stuff, not to love the stuff alone.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 I’m going to be honest.
 The first time decluttering hurts.
 It’ll hurt for you and it’ll hurt for your kids.